 Documents to download

 • Applicant numbers bounced back in 2013.
 A record number were accepted in 2013 and new records were set for acceptances in each of the three following years.

 • Applicants reached new record highs in 2020, 2021 and 2022.
-There was concern that limits on travel and the type of teaching possible with coronavirus restrictions would lead to a large drop in student numbers.
+There was concern that limits on travel and the type of teaching possible with coronavirus restrictions would lead to a large drop in student number.

-• Applications from other overseas students increased to record levels in 2020, 2021 and 2022, despite concerns over Covid-19.
+• The number of non-EU overseas applicants increased to record levels in each year from 2019 to 2022, despite concerns over Covid-19.

-• The higher education entry rate among UK 18 year olds increased from 24.7% in 2006 to 30.7% in 2015 and peaked at 38.2% in 2021.
-It fell back to 37.5%, its second highest ever level, in 2022.
+• The higher education entry rate among UK 18-year-olds increased from 24.7% in 2006 to 30.7% in 2015 and peaked at 38.2% in 2021.
+It fell back to 36.4% in 2024.

+Documents to download